juliesymons/juliesymons/GettingStarted.md

 `val date = new Sensor(Shape(3), getTime)`

-In this example, the `getTime` function is a parameterless function that returns an `Option[Iterator[Float]]`.
+The `Sensor` constructor take a a parameterless function, which returns an `Option[Iterator[Float]]`.
+In this example, it is the `getTime` function.

+`Sensor` Parameters:
 * fieldShape
-* nextValue  - optional iterator, next field in row-major order
+* nextValue  - optional iterator, next field in row-major order, can return `None`.
-* resetHook - reset to initial value
+* resetHook - reset to initial value, this can be empty.
-* desiredFramesPerSecond optional - to throttle back the speed, for example so movie is played at appropriate speed
+* desiredFramesPerSecond (optional) - to throttle back the speed; for example, so that movie is played at an appropriate speed.

-pipelined, unpipelined - pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input
+Sensors can be pipelined or unpipelined.
+Pipelined sensors use the CPU to produce an input to the GPU while the GPU is working on the previous input.
+Pipelined sensors are the default.
+The class `UnpipelinedSensor` is used for unpipelined sensor.
+And unlike the pipeleined sensor, it must always return a nextValue.
+The **cct-core** library also contains sensor classes specifically for Vector and Color fields.

-random, file sensor (nn has ByteDataSource and ByteLabelSource (byte file sensor), float data/label source (Float file sensor), label sensor), user defined sensors
+The **cct-nn** package also provides sensor APIs. random, file sensor (nn has ByteDataSource and ByteLabelSource (byte file sensor), float data/label source (Float file sensor), label sensor), user defined sensors.

 which tutorial examples are relevant here (add one?)